-1. Nature and Description of the Company
+1. Nature and Description of the Company and Going Concern

 Sargeant Bay Capital, Inc., a Canadian entity, was incorporated pursuant to the Canada Business Corporations Act on July 9, 2004.
 On December 12, 2005, Sargeant Bay Capital, Inc. changed its name to Wi2Wi Corporation (the "Company") and became the legal parent of its wholly owned operating subsidiary, Wi2Wi Inc., a Delaware company, through a reverse takeover transaction.
-Wi2Wi Inc., headquartered at 2050 Concourse Drive, Suite 98, San Jose, California, was incorporated on April 29, 2005 and was mainly inactive until it acquired the original equipment manufacturing (OEM) products division of Actiontec Electronics on October 1, 2005.
+Wi2Wi Inc., was incorporated on April 29, 2005 and was mainly inactive until it acquired the original equipment manufacturing (OEM) products division of Actiontec Electronics on October 1, 2005.